What is Project SPEAK?

 How do I get involved?

-Peer Advocates function as an extension of the Project SPEAK office.
+SPEAK Educators function as an extension of the Project SPEAK office.
 They are trained in Bystander Intervention practices and can discuss or present on how to help survivors of sexual assault and other forms of violence.
-Peer Advocates assist with program planning and implementation for the school year.
+SPEAK Educators assist with program planning and implementation for the school year.
 They are knowledgeable on domestic/dating violence, sexual assault, stalking, bullying and healthy relationships.

 Full HTML Version